diana96alazzam-401-advanced-javascript/data-structures-and-algorithms-401/challenges/Data-Structures/linkedList/README.md

  - A method called includes that takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
  - A method called toString which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
    `"{ a } -> { b } -> { c } -> NULL"`
+ - A method called append(value) which adds a new node with the given value to the end of the list
+ - A method called insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node.
+ - A method called insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node.
  - Exceptions or errors that come from the code is semantic, capturable errors.

 ## Approach & Efficiency